srl-labs/containerlab/docs/manual/kinds/srl.md

 These additions are meant to make all gRPC services available to the user out of the box with the enabled tracing and a custom TLS profile.

+Besides augmenting the factory-provided `mgmt` gRPC server block, containerlab also adds a new `insecure-mgmt` gRPC server that provides the same services as the `mgmt` server but without TLS.
+This server runs on port 57401 and is meant to be used for testing purposes as well as for local gNMI clients running as part of the NDK apps or local Event Handler scripts.

 ### License

 SR Linux container can run without a license emulating the datacenter types (7220 IXR) :partying_face:.